 The directors are responsible for the other information.
-The other information comprises Based on the knowledge and understanding of the information included in the annual report the company and its environment obtained in other than the financial statements and the course of the audit, we have not identified our auditor's report thereon.
-Our opinion on any material misstatements in the directors' the financial statements does not cover the report. other information and, except to the extent otherwise explicitly stated in our report, we do The Companies Act 2014 requires us to report not express any form of assurance conclusion to you if, in our opinion, the disclosures of thereon.
+The other information comprises the information included in the annual report other than the financial statements and our auditor's report thereon.
+Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial not made.
-We have nothing to statements, our responsibility is to read the report in this regard. other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements Responsibilities of directors for the or our knowledge obtained in the audit, or financial statements otherwise appears to be materially misstated.
-If we identify such material inconsistencies As explained more fully in the Directors' or apparent material misstatements, we Responsibilities Statement set out on page are required to determine whether there 68, the directors are responsible for the is a material misstatement in the financial preparation of the financial statements and statements or a material misstatement of for being satisfied that they give a true and fair the other information.
-If, based on the work view, and for such internal control as they we have performed, we conclude that there determine is necessary to enable the is a material misstatement of this other preparation of financial statements that are information, we are required to report that free from material misstatement, whether due fact.
-We have nothing to report in this regard. to fraud or error.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.

-Opinions on other matters prescribed by the Companies Act 2014
+Opinions on other matters prescribed by the Companies Act 2014 and

-In preparing the financial statements, the directors are responsible for assessing the company's ability to continue as a going Based solely on the work undertaken in the concern, disclosing, as applicable, matters course of the audit, we report that: related to going concern and using the going concern basis of accounting unless - In our opinion, the information given in management either intends to liquidate the the directors' report is consistent with the company or to cease operations, or has no financial statements; realistic alternative but to do so.
+Based solely on the work undertaken in the course of the audit, we report that:

+In our opinion, the information given in the directors' report is consistent with the financial statements;

-- and - In our opinion, the directors' report has been prepared in accordance with the Companies Act 2014
+In our opinion, the directors' report has been prepared in accordance with the Companies Act 2014